bdraco/aiosenseme/README.md

 ## Requirements

-Python 3.7 is required to use this library.
 SenseME devices communicate on UDP port 31415 using broadcast and unicast traffic this port must be available and not blocked by a firewall.